fbpx

 How Does Burn Pit Exposure Lead to Illness?

+For many years the military utilized burn pits in a variety of locations to dispose of waste on bases.
 These open-air burn pits released toxins, carcinogens, smoke and ash into the air, which came into contact with bodies by a variety of means–through the skin, noses and lungs.

 Post-exposure, thousands upon thousands of veterans have reported diseases impacting their lungs and breathing, as well as other ailments, as a result of having been exposed.